 All portfolios are evaluated the same, regardless of the applicant’s undergraduate major.

-In-person Interviews are by invitation only, and the interview is required for admission.
-All interviews will be scheduled for February.
+The Medical Illustration Graduate Program Admissions Committee will review all complete applications.
+If the preliminary evaluation is satisfactory, applicants may be invited for an interview with the Admissions Committee in the department.
+While an in-person visit to the department is best for all concerned, interviews can be conducted online.
+Interviews are by invitation only, and successful completion of the interview is required for admission.
+All interviews will be scheduled for January or February, or occasionally in March.
 Travel to and from Augusta, as well as hotel arrangements for the interview, are the responsibility of the applicant.

 The successful applicant will have:

 Note: In 2016, the average cumulative GPA among successful applicants was 3.66, with a range of 3.33 – 3.92.

 Note: In 2016, the average combined GRE score among successful applicants was 309, with a range of 298 – 323.

 *Substitutions and/or waivers of minimum requirements must first be supported and approved by the Program Director and department Chairman, as well as by the Dean of The Graduate School.
-Substitutions and/or waivers are rarely granted, and then only extraordinary circumstances.
+Substitutions and/or waivers are rarely granted, and then only under extraordinary circumstances.

 **While every effort is made to maintain this information as current, it may be subject to change.
 Please check with Augusta University’s Office of Academic Admission for recent updates.

-***Applications deferred to another semester are subject to all admission requirements and program requirements in effect for the semester to which they are deferred.
+***Applications deferred to another year are subject to all admission requirements and program requirements in effect for the year to which they are deferred.